Ultra-Proxy/Nebula-work-on-dis-/README.md

 Coded by Jamal jackson(now named skittle dont ask).
 Tweaked to perfection by Eld

-links are deployed by anonymous and eld
+links are deployed by anonymous and eld.
+Not jamal cuz he brokie

 this is paid by eld lol. jamal is a brokie dev (so pls give him money or food)